 - Putting automated technologies in the driving (May 2017)

-The project was funded by the European Commission's Directorate General for Mobility and Transport thought the FP7 Programme (€ 9 500 000).
-It ran from September 2012 to August 2016.
+The project was funded by the European Commission's Directorate General for Mobility and Transport through the FP7 Programme (€ 9 500 000).